 Some clothing worn by motorcyclists comes under the category of ‘fashion’ and does not claim to provide any meaningful protection.
-However, motorcycle clothing placed on the European market which claims to provide protection to the wearer against injury during an accident is generally considered to be covered by the European Directive on PPE (personal protective equipment), although motorcyclists’ helmets are excluded from these particular regulations.
+However, motorcycle clothing placed on the European market which claims to provide protection to the wearer against injury during an accident is generally considered to be covered by the European regulation on PPE (personal protective equipment), although motorcyclists’ helmets are excluded from these particular regulations.

 Europe is currently taking the lead in the setting of safety standards for motorcyclists’ protective clothing.
 There is a technical committee working group within the European standards body CEN (Comité Européen de Normalisation), that is devoted to this specialised work.
 The committee (CEN/TC162/WG9) was formed more than 15 years ago and since then has developed several safety standards to protect motorcyclists.
 A summary of the current standards is given below.

 EN 1621-1:2012 covers the impact performance and dimensional requirements of products worn over rider’s limb joints (elbows, hips, knees and shoulders), to provide some protection during impact with a hard object.
 These products are usually made from shock absorbing material, sometimes with a hard outer plastic shell.
 They work by reducing the peak force on the rider’s body.
 EN 1621-1 protection is generally fitted into special pockets in the clothing.